-Pupils with SEN are encouraged to be part of any extra curricular activities

-- > Pupils with SEN are offered bespoke opportunities within the wider school community, such as sporting events - > Pupils with SEN are encouraged to be part of the school council.
+- > Pupils with SEND are encouraged to be part of any extra-curricular activities. - > Pupils with SEND are offered bespoke opportunities within the wider school community, such as sporting events. - > Pupils with SEND are encouraged to be part of the school council.

-We have a zero tolerance approach to bullying.
+We have a zero-tolerance approach to bullying.

-5.14 Complaints about SEN provision
+5.14 Complaints about SEND provision.

-Complaints about SEN provision in our school should be made to the SENCO in the first instance.
-They will then be referred to the school's complaints policy.

-The parents of pupils with disabilities have the right to make disability discrimination claims to the first-tier SEND tribunal if they believe that the school has discriminated against their children.
+Complaints about SEND provision in our school should be made to the SENCO or Headteacher in the first instance.
+They will then be referred to the school's complaints policy, which is available on the website and in reception.
+The parents/carers of pupils with disabilities have the right to make disability discrimination claims to the first tier SEND tribunal if they believe that the school has discriminated against their children.
 They can make a claim about alleged discrimination regarding: